-The Beach Suitability Grade of Poor indicates microbial water quality is susceptible to faecal pollution, particularly after rainfall and occasionally during dry weather conditions, with several potential sources of faecal contamination including stormwater and from elsewhere within Brisbane Water.
+The Beach Suitability Grade of Good indicates microbial water quality is considered suitable for swimming most of the time but may be susceptible to pollution after rain, with several potential sources of faecal contamination including stormwater and from elsewhere within Brisbane Water.

-Enterococci levels increased with increasing rainfall, often exceeding the safe swimming limit after little or no rain, and regularly after 5 mm or more.
+Enterococci levels increased with increasing rainfall, occasionally exceeding the safe swimming limit after no rain, and often after rain.

-Site type Assessment period Dry weather samples suitable for swimming Water samples Beach grade status e Estuarine Jan 2020 to Apr 2023 73% 100 Stable (\bigcirc
+Site Assessment Dry weather samples suitable for swimming Water Beach grade type period samples status Estuarine Mar 2021 to Apr 2024 84% 100 Improved